June 2019

 The journey of the Ego in the psyche

 The autonomous character of existence refers to the continuity and coherence of the individual experience, free to integrate and harmonize with other autonomous existences, but also free from the constraint to confront each other in a conflictual way.
 The autonomy of existence is given by the invulnerability with respect to the damages and injuries that can be caused by other autonomous existences (in turn invulnerable), and by the absence of reasons of conflict, such as, for example, the competition for vital resources.
-This does not mean that autonomous existence cannot evolve into a fusion of vibrating individual energies in harmony with each other, as in a choir in which the individual voices – each with its own individual timbre – create the polyphony of the chant.
+This does not mean that autonomous existence cannot evolve into a fusion of vibrating individual energies in harmony with each other, as in a choir in which the individual voices – each with their own individual timbre – create the polyphony of the song.

 Blog 2019